🌍 Free Course – AI Right Now – How Artificial Intelligence Is Changing the World in 2026

 AI is not removing the need for people.
 It is changing what people are needed for.

 In 2026, work increasingly values judgement, verification, communication, and adaptability alongside technical competence.
-AI is becoming a partner in many roles, not a replacement.
+AI is becoming a working partner across many roles, not a replacement.

 The next lesson explores one of the most sensitive consequences of this shift: how AI affects trust, deception, and confidence in what we see and hear.